occrg/playlists-analyser/README.md

 ## Current functionality
 The application currently takes a list of Spotify playlists and returns a flat list of tracks with their names, artists and qualities from the [Track Analysis API](https://rapidapi.com/soundnet-soundnet-default/api/track-analysis/playground/apiendpoint_78b81b32-03a1-4044-aa46-ac17aa2528fe).
 It then aggregates the tracks' data by their playlist.

 The tracklist data exports to a csv so visualisations can be experimented with outside of a Python environment.
+The aggregated playlist data is visualised in some basic graphs and saved as images.

 ## Future functionality
 1. The playlists aggregated qualities will be visualised.